-Since our founding, Nordic Naturals has always been committed to harvesting only fish species that are flourishing and only from waters that are not threatened by overfishing.
-Nordic Naturals Arctic Cod Liver Oil products are made from 100% Arctic cod livers, from wild Arctic cod (Skrei) that are sustainably harvested from northern Norwegian waters.
-Nordic Naturals Kenai Wild Alaskan Salmon Oil is made from pink and sockeye salmon, sustainably harvested wild from the Cook Inlet in the Kenai Peninsula of Alaska.
-All other Nordic Naturals products are made from wild, sustainably harvested sardines and anchovies from the South Pacific Ocean off the coast of Peru.
+Since our founding, Nordic Naturals has always been committed to sourcing only fish species that are flourishing and only from waters that are not threatened by overfishing.
+Nordic Naturals cod liver oil products are made from 100% wild Arctic cod (Skrei) that are sustainably sourced from the Norwegian Sea.
+All other Nordic Naturals products are made from wild, sustainably sourced sardines and anchovies from the South Pacific Ocean off the coast of Peru.
 For more detailed information about our fishing practices and the regulations of the Norwegian Government fisheries management system, please visit: planetnordic.com.

 A primary goal for Nordic Naturals is to optimize freshness levels in our fish oils.
 We strive to minimize the time from catch to processing, and ideally the fish is processed within hours of being caught.
 During processing, we consistently monitor freshness levels of the raw material using acidity levels (an accurate measure of freshness).
 Even though standard acidity allowance is 3.0, Nordic Naturals does not allow more than 1.0.
 While complete processing may take days, our raw material is protected in a nitrogen environment at every stage of manufacturing to maintain optimal freshness in the final product.

-33. HOW IS THE MERCURY (AND OTHER TOXINS) REMOVED FROM THE FISH OIL?
+33. HOW IS MERCURY (AND OTHER TOXINS) REMOVED FROM THE FISH OIL?

 34. DOES NORDIC NATURALS’ MANUFACTURING PROCESS DAMAGE THE FISH OIL OR REMOVE BENEFICIAL COMPOUNDS?
 DOES IT USE HIGH HEAT?

-Molecular distillation (used for our concentrated fish oils and for our Arctic Cod Liver Oil) removes environmental toxins (like mercury and other heavy metals, dioxides, etc), saturated fats, and other undesirable organic compounds, leaving behind only the key beneficial components of the fish oil.
+Molecular distillation (used for our concentrated fish oils and for our Arctic Cod Liver Oil) removes environmental toxins like mercury and other heavy metals, dioxins, etc., saturated fats, and other undesirable organic compounds, leaving behind only the key beneficial components of the fish oil.
 It is a gentle distillation process with exceptionally low heat residence time, and is performed in a vacuum to further reduce the heat requirement.
 Flash distillation (used for our non-concentrated fish oils) accomplishes the same thing as molecular distillation, but utilizes steam rather than a vacuum.